omerlatif123/Envirocabs-milestone-project1/README.md

 ## Skeleton

 Wireframe mockups were created in a Balsamic with our clients and potential visitors goal in mind.
+Images section in the wireframes have been higlighted in blue, this was previously due to the images from the wireframe being different from the completed website.
+Furthermore the images used on the final Envirocabs website are free to use images causing no copyright/royalty payment concerns.
+Some of the images from the wireframes may not have been copyright/royalty free and therefore the imagess have bee covered as a precaution.

 Home Page:
 ![home Page Wireframe](assets/readme-files/home-wireframe-page.png "home Page Wireframe")